InspiredBlue/practices/README.md

 ## Places to learn

-There are same places where you can learn about these technologies like websites, youtube videos, etc...
+There are some places where you can learn about these technologies like websites, youtube videos, etc...
+Here are some that we recommend you to take a look at:

 - [Rocketseat Channel](https://www.youtube.com/channel/UCSfwM5u0Kce6Cce8_S72olg) - Content about NodeJS, React and React Native.
 - [MDN](https://developer.mozilla.org/) - Javascript documentation